 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
-Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
+Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

 Another advantage of a career in HVAC is next to no student debt.